eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

     └── 13_mimo_ofdm.png
 ```

-The most important files for the project are:
+The most important result files are:

-- `audit_wide_results.mat` — all numerical results;
+- `audit_wide_results.mat` — numerical results;
-- `claim_crosswaveform_metrics.csv` — main OFDM/OTFS comparison data;
+- `claim_crosswaveform_metrics.csv` — OFDM/OTFS comparison data;
 - `figures/08_ofdm_vs_otfs.png` — main project result.

 ---

-# 12. Final Summary
+# 12. Final Conclusion

-This project started with a practical comparison of OFDM and OTFS and developed into a complete MATLAB simulation covering the important parts of the communication chain.
+The main aim of the project was to compare OFDM and OTFS in a time-varying multipath channel under the same basic transmission and receiver conditions.

+The final result shows a clear advantage for OTFS in the tested scenario.

-The central result is:
+The strongest numerical result is:

-> **For the tested EVA doubly-selective channel, OTFS required approximately 4.4–5.1 dB less \(E_b/N_0\) than OFDM to reach BER = 10<sup>-2</sup> over \(f_D T_u = 0.01\)–0.20 when the payload, duration, channel, and receiver class were matched.**
+> **OTFS required approximately 4.4–5.1 dB less Eb/N0 than OFDM to reach BER = 10<sup>-2</sup> over the tested normalized-Doppler range of 0.01–0.20.**

-The supporting experiments show:
+The supporting experiments also show that:

 - ICI increases as Doppler increases;
-- channel estimation improves when moving from LS to DFT-LS, LMMSE, and vector-Kalman processing;
+- better channel estimation reduces NMSE;
-- receiver complexity must be considered together with BER;
+- receiver performance must be considered together with computational cost;
-- phase noise and impulsive noise degrade performance as their severity increases;
+- phase noise and impulsive noise degrade BER;
 - covariance mismatch affects LMMSE estimation;
 - CSI aging can significantly reduce MIMO performance.

-The final project therefore gives a complete undergraduate-level implementation and performance comparison of **OFDM and OTFS in a time-varying multipath wireless channel**.
+This project therefore demonstrates, through a complete MATLAB simulation, why OTFS can be advantageous over OFDM when the wireless channel changes significantly with time and Doppler.